unnixu/Modules/README.md

 # Description
 This repository includes small useful modules I make.
-Modules here are not enough to make a whole new repository just for them, so I put such scripts here.
+Modules here are not enough to make a whole new repository just for them, so I put them here.

 > [!IMPORTANT]